Where to stay in Puerto Vallarta?

 We’ve visited PV (as it’s called for short) and the nearby chichi Punta Mita area several times.

 We’ve also discovered several boutique Puerto Vallarta hotels that are absolutely delightful.

 Some are quite exclusive and downright decadent.
-And some are in the affordable mid-range, but punch higher in luxury than their rates would suggest.
+Others are in the affordable mid-range, but punch higher in luxury than their rates would suggest.

 But if you like the intimacy, individuality and charm of boutique inns, then you’ll love the following boutique hotels in Puerto Vallarta and Punta Mita!

 5 Boutique Puerto Vallarta hotels

 We’ve chilled out at all five of these boutique luxury hotels in Puerto Vallarta.

 We can personally vouch that each is a worthy vacation experience in itself.